15 Unique Ways to Get Cultural in Delhi

 The Curse of Hamlet performed by Little Theatre Group

 Delhi is the nation’s capital and the hub of Indian performing arts.
-You can expect to see everything from Shakespeare, Chekhov (I saw a Sophocles tragedy the last time I want to the theatre in Delhi), to notable Indian playwrights.
+You can expect to see everything from Shakespeare, Chekhov (I saw a Sophocles tragedy), to notable Indian playwrights.
 Many plays are in English.

 The best theatre in Delhi is the Kamani Auditorium, but there are many other smaller venues.
 One of the best theatre companies is Little Theatre Group.